-Specify the percentage of the tows that were observed and the percentage of the transfers of the fish to the farms that were observed during the previous three fishing seasons in
+i.
+Specify the percentage of the tows that were observed and the percentage of the transfers of the fish to the farms that were observed during the three most recently completed fishing seasons in Table 6.

 Table 6.

-Table 6.
-Observer coverage of towing and transfer to and between farms i.
-Plans to allow adoption of the stereo video systems for ongoing monitoring.
+Observer coverage of towing and transfer to and between farms ii.
+Provide updates on plans to allow adoption of the stereo video systems for ongoing monitoring.